kevinskii/TablePartitioner.NET/README.md

 ## Overview
 Provides a set of .NET utilities for writing data in a Apache Hive-style partitioned table format.

+*[Note: This repo was created long before the inception of Apache Parquet, which has since become a standard for columnar data compression.]*

 ## Description
 Consider a multi-terabyte table that contains the following rows: